 - Opposite of the "infinity" example above: Carry the zero.

 - Whateley Universe: Josie Gilman, whose powers are mathematics-based, has this problem at times, with bizarre consequences such as causing hundreds of dead alternate-universe versions of herself to fall out of the sky.

 - Said by Dr. Frink in The Simpsons, episode "Itchy and Scratchy Land".
 He was informing his coworkers that the robots will inevitably turn against their human masters, then informs them they have 24 hours before this happens.
 The robots start revolting immediately, and Frink realizes he did the trope.

 Professor Frink: Oh no, no, no, I felt that!
 You didn't carry the 1, you foolish person!
 Now you'll incur the penalties, compound interest, and the wrath, and the trudgeons!
 B'hoy!

 - In the episode "The Trouble with Trillions", there's a jam at the post office on April 15 as everyone tries to file his taxes.
 Lenny is filling out the forms using Professor Frink's back as his desk.

-- The Penguins of Madagascar: When the penguins' vacation to the moon turns out to be a failure, Kowalski says while checking his calculations for the rocket, "It seems I forgot to carry the two."
+- The Penguins of Madagascar: When the penguins' vacation to the moon turns out to be a failure (they thought they were on the moon, but were still in New York), Kowalski says while checking his calculations for the rocket, "It seems I forgot to carry the two."